 Here are the main types of data integration tools:

 - Open-source: These are suitable tools for avoiding a hefty price tag or having your data in another company’s cloud.
 The downside is that you have to deploy and maintain these solutions on your own.
 These rely on the open-source community, so sometimes connectors cannot be reliable and scalable.
-Tools in this category include Airbyte, Meltano, Singer, and PipelineWise.
+Tools in this category include Airbyte, Portable, Meltano, Singer, and PipelineWise.